mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 “You don’t have to point out this and that anymore”: this is daily routine.
 In the daily routine, you can manifest yourself just like sunlight in a bright, blue sky.
 That is really [the] actual practice you have to do.

-When you get up, just get up, and do this....
+When you get up, just get up, and do this.
 “Just to get up” is really [the] manifestation of yourself as blue sky, sunlight.
 Immediately there is something with consciousness: “Why do I have to get up?
 Is it useful?
 Is zazen useful or not?”
 Lots of consciousness comes up.
 But whatever you think, the basis of your life is exactly blue sky and bright sunlight.
 So, you don’t have to point out this and that anymore.

 ##### 44:08

 “... but the causal conditions of time and season still require you to give the medicine in accordance with the disease.”
 But where do we live?
 The place where we live is not blue sky, not bright sunlight.
 We live in the human world.
 In the human world, [we] distinguish ... between trees and birds, humans and trees.

 For example: look at the ocean.
 I always take swimming for [an] example.
 Lake Calhoun, or the ocean, whatever it is: the ocean is the same, exactly blue sky and bright sunlight.
-Whoever you go to, or whatever they are: the small fish, micro-creatures, big boat, or storm – whatever they are in the ocean, the ocean doesn’t care.
+Whoever you go to, or whatever they are – the small fish, micro-creatures, big boat, or storm – whatever they are in the ocean, the ocean doesn’t care.
 The ocean is constantly blue sky and bright sunlight; this is the actual, original nature of the ocean.
 The same applies to the original nature of human existence.
-But simultaneously ... what do you mean?
+But simultaneously, what do you mean?
 That blue sky and bright sunlight are exactly accepting ...

 *[tape change]*

 ... shark, little size of fish, and big boats, small boats, and also human beings.
 Human beings, fish, boats, are different.
 Completely discrimination [in this] world.

 But the ocean is constantly open to anything.
 So, Katagiri should go to the ocean [and] just be one.
 What do you mean by “being one with the ocean”?
-The ocean is open to me, to you, in equality; if it is true, should I go to the ocean and just be one, just be in the ocean without doing anything?
+The ocean is open to me, to you, in equality: if it is true, should I go to the ocean and just be one, just be in the ocean without doing anything?
 No. If you jump into the ocean, Katagiri must be Katagiri, because there is a degree [of] how much you can swim.
 This degree is different between you and I, and fish and boat – it’s different.
 So, if you go to the ocean and dive into it, you have to manifest yourself as you really are, which is called “according to the degree of how much you can swim”.
 Or, who you are: boat, or fish?
 Small fish, or big fish?
 But, the ocean completely accepts you.

 In order to be one with the ocean, each of all beings individually manifest itself as it really is, as a fish, as a boat, as a Katagiri.
 As a beginner swimmer, as an advanced student of swimming, as a teacher of swimmers.

 ##### 48:47

 From this point, ocean is always blue sky, bright sunlight.
 But according to time and occasion – time and occasion means, time always makes something different.
 Katagiri becomes Katagiri, tree becomes tree, floor becomes floor.
-This is time; all beings which exist in time process.
+This is time: all beings which exist in [the] time process.
 In [the] time process, you cannot combine everything.
-Even though car is same, you cannot combine.
+Even though car is same [as you], you cannot combine.
 Car is same, but still there is a difference.
 So, book is book, floor is floor, table is table.

 That is the place where we live.
 The place [where] we live consists of time and space.
 The time, very naturally, makes all beings different, independent.
 And also space makes all beings alive in equality, connecting with each other.